Career Development Fellowship

 Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.

-- Have already received funding to set up your research group
+- Already received funding to set up your research group

-- Have a core-funded Group Leader position at one of our Institutes2
+- A core-funded Group Leader position at one of our Institutes*

-Some other locations are not eligible; please contact the office before starting your application to see whether your host institution is covered.
+Some other locations are not eligible; please contact us before starting your application to check your host institution is covered.

 If your salary is fully funded by your host institution you may be eligible to apply for a Career Establishment Award.
 If you are a clinician, please consider our funding opportunities for clinical academic career development.

 Career breaks, flexible working, changes in discipline and other personal circumstances will be taken into consideration when assessing your record of outputs, research achievements and career progression.

 Funding support is provided for up to six years, or equivalent duration for part-time working.

 We're very supportive of part-time working and for a Career Development Fellowship we expect at least 0.5 FTE or 80% of your working hours, whichever is greater, to be spent on academic research.
 Find out more about how we support part-time working and extended leave in our flexible working policies.

 We updated our guidelines for this scheme in November 2021.
 Please refer to the documents in the section 'How to apply to this scheme' for the latest guidance.